LEARNAcademy/syllabus/rails_model/migrations.md

 ## Tasks Challenge

+### Setup
+- Create a new rails application called 'tasklist'.
+- Create the database
-**Story**: As a programmer, I can create a new Task record with a title, which is a string, and description, which is a string.
+- Generate a Task model with a title attribute and a description attribute

+### User Stories
-**Story**: As a programmer, I can add 5 tasks to my application.
+- As a programmer, I can add 5 tasks to my application.
-**Story**: As a programmer, I can list all Task records.
+- As a programmer, I can list all Task records.
-**Story**: As a programmer, I can add a 'done' attribute to my Task.
+- As a programmer, I can add a 'done' attribute to my Task.
-**Story**: As a programmer, I can set a Task record to 'done' given the ID of the record.
+- As a programmer, I can set a Task record to 'done' given the ID of the record.
-**Story**: As a programmer, I can list all the records that are done.
+- As a programmer, I can list all the records that are done.
-**Story**: As a programmer, I can list all the records that are not done.
+- As a programmer, I can list all the records that are not done.
-**Story**: As a programmer, I can update the title and description of a Task record given the ID of the record.
+- As a programmer, I can update the title and description of a Task record given the ID of the record.
-**Story**: As a programmer, I can destroy a Task record given the ID of the record.
+- As a programmer, I can destroy a Task record given the ID of the record.
-**Story**: As a programmer, I can set a Task record with a due date.
+- As a programmer, I can set a Task record with a due date.
-**Story**: As a programmer, I can list all the records with a due date.
+- As a programmer, I can list all the records with a due date.
-**Story**: As a programmer, I can list all the records with a due date today.
+- As a programmer, I can list all the records with a due date today.
-**Story**: As a programmer, I can list all the records without a due date.
+- As a programmer, I can list all the records without a due date.

 [Go to next lesson: Rails Associations](./associations.md)